sirmarcel/cmlkit/cmlkit/evaluation/loss/README.md

 by `get_loss`.
 In situations where only a single loss function is needed (for instance optimisation, the `get_lossf` interface should be used instead.)
 You can rely on a `loss` always returning a dict, and a `lossf` always either a float or an array.

+The `pv` parts of the loss functions can, for now, be safely ignored.
+It serves as insurance of future compatibility with models that have a predictive variance.